AndreasChristensen89/cleaner-copenhagen/README.md

         * The meetup times on the home page are made smaller in order to maintain proper form.On the what we do page, the text is also shrunk in order to avoid collission.
     * __950px__
         * This breakpoint is generally for tablet screens and deals with a number of element collissions by changing the general design from horizontal to vertical.
+        * Breakpoint is chosen due to navigation bar space, along with lack of meetup times space.
         * The navigation bar is pushed under the logo to make space for its size, but still floats to the right.
         * The call-to-action boxes are places vertically, instead of horinzontally, and the same is done to the meetup times boxes.
         * On the about us page all the elements are also put vertically.
 Before the image was in the center, but now it is placed under the two text areas.
 The button remains in the bottom.